A Quantum Detectable Byzantine Agreement Protocol using only EPR pairs: Introduction

 \textbf{Contribution}.
-This paper present a new quantum protocol for Detectable Byzantine Agreement, called EPRQDBA.
+This paper presents a new quantum protocol for Detectable Byzantine Agreement, called EPRQDBA.
 Indeed there exist many sophisticated quantum protocols guaranteed to achieve Detectable Byzantine Agreement, so why a new one?
 The distinguishing feature of the EPRQDBA protocol, which does not utilize a quantum signature scheme, is the fact that it only relies on EPR pairs.
 Exotic multi-particle entangled states employed in other protocol are not so easy to produce with our current quantum apparatus.
 This increases preparation time and complicates their use in situations where the number $n$ of players is large.
-Similarly, protocols that require $\ket{ GHZ_{ n } }$ tuples for $n$ players, and despite the fact that $\ket{ GHZ_{ n } }$ states are easily generated by contemporary quantum computers for small values of $n$, when the number $n$ of players increases, become more difficult to prepare and distribute, thus, impeding scalability.
+Similarly, although for small values of $n$ $\ket{ GHZ_{ n } }$ states are easily generated by contemporary quantum computers, when the number $n$ of players increases, it becomes considerably more difficult to prepare and distribute $\ket{ GHZ_{ n } }$ tuples.
+Thus, protocols that require $\ket{ GHZ_{ n } }$ tuples for $n$ players dot not facilitate scalability.
 In contrast, Bell states are, without a doubt the easiest to generate among maximally entangled states.
 The EPRQDBA only requires EPR pairs, specifically $\ket{ \Psi^{ + } }$ pairs, irrespective of the number $n$ of players.
 This leads to a reduction in preparation time, increases scalability, and, ultimately, practicability.
-Another strong point of the EPRQDBA protocol is the fact that it completes in a constant number of rounds, specifically $3$ rounds.
+Another strong point of the EPRQDBA protocol is the fact that it completes in a constant number of rounds, specifically $4$ rounds.
 Thus, the completion time of the protocol is independent of the number $n$ of players, which also enhances its scalability.